computacenter-de/tech-task-wp07/README.md

 1) Activate backup in the pipeline manually or it is executed every hour as we do
 2) To restore, simply execute the ‘Restore’ job.
 In our case, the last backup is used.
 3) Restart the controller and you're done.
+4) (To proof it you can run the automatically deployed verification pipeline (CasC) which is connecting to the azure key vault and reading a dummy secret.)

 **TODO** der überprüft checksum...